PX4/PX4-user_guide/en/hardware/porting_guide_config.md

 ```

 :::note
 The `menuconfig` property in Kconfig file is the name used for configuration.
-If you edit the `*.px4board` configuration file manually, make sure you didn't misspell the module name!
-Otherwise, it won't include the module for the build.
+If you edit the `*.px4board` configuration file manually, make sure you don't misspell a module name (or it won't be included in the build).
 :::

 ## PX4 Kconfig Label Inheritance